Skip to main content

 How do you charge a Tesla?

-Telsa charge ports open via the car’s touchscreen or the port cover itself when the car’s unlocked.
-When the indicator light around the charging connector is white, this means your car’s ready to charge.
-This turns blue when your car’s preparing to charge, and green when charging is in progress.
+Tesla charge ports open via the car's touchscreen or by pressing the port cover when the car is unlocked.
+The indicator light around the charging connector tells you the status: white means ready to charge, blue means preparing to charge, and green means charging is in progress.

 Tesla charging port